sanchom/sjm/README.markdown

 SIFT every 4 pixels.
 If you use SCALED_DOUBLE_BIN_WIDTH _with_ `--sift_multiscale`, you'll get 3 scales of SIFT,
 with the lowest scale being every 8 pixels.
 If you use SCALED_BIN_WIDTH with `--sift_multiscale`, you'll get 3 scales of SIFT with the lowest scale being every 4 pixels.

+### Inspecting the algorithm

+There isn't a single place to point you to if you'd like to inspect the algorithm.
+Spatially Local Coding is simply building multiple codebooks, each taking location into account to a different degree.
+Then instead of building a spatial pyramid, just build a bag-of-words histogram for each of those codebooks and concatenate them.
+That is the model for an image.

+The approximate k-means clustering is implemented at: [`CodebookBuilder::ClusterApproximately`](https://github.com/sanchom/sjm/blob/master/codebooks/codebook_builder.cc#L170)

+Spatial pyramid construction, including the option for coding across more than a single dictionary is implemented at: [`SpatialPyramidBuilder::BuildPyramid`](https://github.com/sanchom/sjm/blob/master/spatial_pyramid/spatial_pyramid_builder.cc#L132)

+The SPM kernels can be inspected at [https://github.com/sanchom/sjm/blob/master/spatial_pyramid/spatial_pyramid_kernel.cc].

+Our traininer wrapper for extensive cross-validation and one-vs-all SVM training is at [https://github.com/sanchom/sjm/blob/master/spatial_pyramid/trainer_cli.cc].